Ronnie-Leon76/Credit-Scoring-System-for-SMEs/README.txt

 Explore the visualizations and insights generated throughout the notebook.

 Results
-The project aims to provide actionable insights for credit bureau members to improve their marketing strategies and engagement with credit consumers and SMEs.
+The project aims to provide actionable insights for Dukatech to provide asset financing for SMEs.